xmos/host_xvf_control/README.rst

         cmake -G "Ninja" -B build && cd build && ninja

 .. note::

-    For now, windows drivers can only be built with 32-bit tools
+    Windows and Linux drivers can only be built with 32-bit tools

 *****
 Using